herasrobert/herasrobert.github.io/Units/Druids/Ventin_Stormrage.md

 ## Actions

 ## Special Rules
-* Unique: Your army can only contain one of this unit.
+- Unique: Your army can only contain one of this unit and you can only take one per game.

 ## Upgrades